trevorpogue/topspace/README.md

 <a href="https://github.com/trevorpogue/topspace#extra-functions"> Extra functions</a> |
    <a href="https://github.com/trevorpogue/topspace#how-it-works"> How it works </a> ]

-TopSpace is an Emacs minor mode that provides the ability to scroll down the first line of a buffer to be below the top of the window with blank lines drawn above it, allowing the first line to be displayed in the center of the window as if it weren't the first line.
+TopSpace is an Emacs minor mode that lets you display a buffer's first line in the center of a window instead of just at the top.
-This is done by automatically drawing an upper margin/padding above line 1 as you recenter and scroll down top text, without modifying the underlying file.
+This is done by automatically drawing an upper margin/padding above line 1 as you recenter and scroll it down.

 ### Features

 * **Easier on the eyes**: Recenter or scroll down top text to a more comfortable eye level for reading, especially when in full-screen or on a large monitor.
-* **Easy to use**: No new keybindings are required, keep using all your previous scrolling & recentering commands, except now you can also scroll above the top lines.
+* **Easy to use**: No new keybindings are required, keep using all your previous scrolling & recentering commands, except now you can also scroll down the first line.
 It also integrates seamlessly with  [centered-cursor-mode][1] to keep the cursor centered all the way to the top line.

 # Installation